Channel migrants: France wants 'serious' talks with UK

 France's interior minister has said he wants to work with the UK on migration but that talks need to be serious.

-Gérald Darmanin made the comments at a meeting of European officials following the deaths of 27 people who drowned in the English Channel near Calais last week after their boat sank.
+Gérald Darmanin made the comments at a meeting of European officials following the deaths of 27 people who drowned in the English Channel this week as they tried to cross from France to the UK

 The UK's invitation to the meeting was halted in a diplomatic row with France.

+Home Secretary Priti Patel described her absence at the meeting in Calais as "unfortunate".

+But she says she is holding separate urgent talks with European ministers this week.

-Emmanuel Macron had reacted angrily to Boris Johnson's public call for France to take back migrants who reach the UK.
+The UK's absence came after Emmanuel Macron reacted angrily to Boris Johnson's public call for France to take back migrants who reach the UK.

-The French president accused the UK prime minister of showing a lack seriousness by publishing the letter on Twitter.
+The French president accused the UK prime minister of showing a lack of seriousness by publishing the letter on Twitter.

-The UK government had urged France to reconsider its invitation to Sunday's meeting, with Mr Johnson saying: "This is a problem we have to fix together."
+The UK government insisted that the letter was sincere and urged France to reconsider its invitation, with Mr Johnson saying: "This is a problem we have to fix together."

-Home Secretary Priti Patel described her absence at the meeting as "unfortunate" but said she was holding urgent talks with European ministers this week.

 Belgium, France, the Netherlands, Germany and the European Commission attended the talks in Calais, which Mr Macron set up to deal with the recent surge in migrant crossings of the Channel.

-Speaking at the start of the meeting, Mr Darmanin said there had been too many deaths and "we cannot accept that any more people die".

-But he also said the UK had to assume responsibility by making itself less economically attractive for illegal migrants.

-Mr Darmanin said he wanted to work with the UK to deal with the crisis.
+Speaking at the start of the meeting, Mr Darmanin said he wanted to work with the UK to deal with the crisis.

 "Britain left Europe, but not the World.
 We need to work seriously on these questions... without being held hostage by domestic British politics," he said.